Winter Storm: Hydro-Québec Provides an Update on the Outages

 MONTRÉAL, Dec.
-25, 2022 /CNW Telbec/ - Thanks to more than a thousand workers on the ground every day, Hydro-Québec has restored service to more than 400,000 customers on Christmas Day, or about 75% of all affected households.
-In total, more than 550,000 customers will have been affected at some point since Thursday night as unusually strong wind gusts moved across the province, causing significant damage.
-At 11:00 a.m. this morning, that number fell to 130 000.
+26, 2022 /CNW Telbec/ - Thanks to more than a thousand workers on the ground every day, Hydro-Québec has restored service to 605 000 customers, or about 90% of all affected households, explained Sophie Brochu, President and CEO of Hydro-Québec, and Julie Sbeghen, Senior Director of Operations and Maintenance, during a press conference.

+In total, close to 670 000 customers will have been affected at some point since Thursday night as unusually strong wind gusts moved across the province, causing significant damage.
+At 11:00 a.m. this morning, that number fell under 65 000.

 The main regions affected are the following: